developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this group to configure whether and how *Automatic Triggering* will occur on a device.
+Use this *Group* to configure whether and how *Automatic Triggering* will occur on a device.

 Automatic triggering allows a Device User to initiate trigger-activated functions simply by bringing an object within proximity of the device sensor as opposed to requiring the Device User to manually initiate such functions.